 - Is a thriving contributor to our urban and rural economies, delivering well paid jobs and supporting innovative producers and manufacturers across the country;

-- Delivers all this in an efficient and cost effective way.
+- Does all of this in an efficient and cost-effective way.

-The scope will be England, but the strategy will consider our relationships with the devolved administrations, the European Union and our other trading partners.
+The scope will be England, but the strategy will consider our relationship with the devolved administrations, the European Union and our other trading partners.

 The strategy will cover the entire food chain, from field to fork: the production, marketing, processing, sale and purchase of food (for consumption in the home and out of it), and the consumer practices, resources and institutions involved in these processes.

 The strategy will consider the role of the central government departments, arms-length-bodies, local councils and city authorities.
 In doing so it will also consider the roles that individuals, the private sector, and social enterprises should play.